Asian-Style Cabbage Rolls with Almond Sauce

 Note: don't be intimidated by cooking and then rolling the cabbage leaves and please don't be discouraged if/when they break.
 They will likly tear, and that's okay!
 Just roll them to the best of your ability and wedge them in a casserole dish.
 Once they're cooked, you won't notice the breakage.
 If you find that you have leftover stuffing after your cabbage is used up, flatten them into patties and pan-fry some Asian-style burgers!
 Any leftover savory almond sauce is EXCELLENT over grilled chicken (just a suggestion).

-I hope you love these rolls as much as we do!
 I like to enjoy them next to cilantro lime cauliflower rice (recipe in my book) or next to polished white rice (if I'm looking for a dose of starch).
+If you love stuffed things like as much as we do, you can find TONS of them on the blog (like these BBQ Ranch Meatloaf Stuffed Tomatoes and MORE!).

 These cabbage rolls are bursting with Asian-inspired flavors.
 The ground pork is generously flavored with freshly sauteed garlic, shiitake mushrooms, carrots, and ginger, then wrapped in cabbage and finished with a fantastic almond sauce that makes the dish!